A downloadable tool for Windows and Linux

 Mouse Support

-Recent preview builds add shared mouse support for Sega 32X and desktop targets.
+Recent builds include shared mouse support for Sega 32X and desktop targets.

 MOUSEINIT("mousepointer.png", port[, protocol])